About IOC

 IOC Was Discovered From the Field Up.

 Infrastructure Orchestration Core did not begin as a software theory.
-It began with real buildings, real circuits, old timers, wasteful schedules, and the realization that ordinary demand was physically connected but logically blind.
+It began with real buildings, real circuits, utility closets, old timers, wasteful schedules, and the realization that ordinary demand was physically connected but logically blind.

 From Field Problem to Operating Layer